zengbing15/lumos_doc/docs/preparation/installckb.md

 - **Testnet (Aggron4)**: The Testnet is used to test applications integration and smart contracts in real environment with actual data.

-  For the first time to start running a node on the Testnet, syncing data requires upwards of one hour for the current number of blocks (**1,300,000+**).
+  For the first time to start running a node on the Testnet, syncing data requires a period of time.
+For example, it takes upwards of one hour for the current number (**1,300,000+**) of blocks depending on the network connection.
 The real-time block number on the Testnet can be checked on the [CKB Explorer](https://explorer.nervos.org/aggron) page.

-  To get CKB capacity on the Testnet, go to [https://faucet.nervos.org](https://faucet.nervos.org/) and paste the Testnet address of the address in the address input box, then click the **Claim** button.
+  To get CKB capacity for an account on the Testnet, go to [https://faucet.nervos.org](https://faucet.nervos.org/) and paste the Testnet address of the address in the address input box, then click the **Claim** button.
 For more information, see [Create an Account](../preparation/createaccount).

 - **DEV Chain**:  The DEV chain is a local blockchain that provides an efficient and useful development mode for building and testing applications. <!--This is the recommended network for starters and DApp developers.-->